tpaidi/SER598-build-tools-website/content/docs/rollup/act3.md

 ```

 #### Expected Outcome

+- The above step focuses on creating two separate output files for compatibility with different environment.
+Hence our output should have two dist folders and the expected output should look like -

   - The `dist/cjs/` folder will contain CommonJS bundles.
   - The `dist/esm/` folder will contain ES module bundles.

 ---